 Students/staff will receive kits that include small vials with a unique barcode sticker affixed, plastic bags and instructions for collecting saliva samples at home.
 This is a quick process that involves depositing a saliva sample into the vial; putting the vial into a bag; and sanitizing the bag before returning it to a drop-off box at school.
 Names are not included with the samples.

-10. How often will saliva samples be collected?
+10. How often are saliva samples be collected?

-Samples will be collected once a week.
+Samples are collected once a week.
 School administrators will provide a collection schedule.

 11. When do I have to collect and drop off the saliva sample?

-We are still finalizing details of our sample collection procedure.
 Samples should be collected as close as possible to the time they will be dropped off.
-We will have collection boxes at each building.
-Students will be assigned a drop-off deadline based on the days they are scheduled to attend school.
-This information will be communicated to you in advance of our first collection date.
+We have collection boxes at each building.
+Students are assigned a drop-off deadline based on the days they are scheduled to attend school.

 12. Who analyzes the samples?